Gary Busey Net Worth

 Early Life: William Gary Busey was born on born June 29, 1944, in Goose Creek, Texas.
 When he was in the fourth grade, his family moved to Tulsa, Oklahoma.
 He attended Bell Junior High School and Nathan Hale High School.
 He enrolled at a community college in Kansas and then transferred to Pittsburg State University in Kansas on a football scholarship.
 He wanted to be a professional football player until he blew out his knee and lost his athletic scholarship.
 He transferred to Oklahoma State University and dropped out just one class short of graduation.
 He became interested in acting in college.

-Career: Busey first started working as an entertainer when he was a drummer in a band in the 1960s and 70s under the pseudonyms "Teddy Jack Eddy" and "Sprunk."
-Busey made his film debut in 1974 in "Thunderbolt and Lightfoot" as a supporting character opposite.
+Career: Busey first started working as an entertainer when he was a drummer in a band in the 1960s and '70s under the pseudonyms "Teddy Jack Eddy" and "Sprunk."
+Busey made his film debut in 1974 in "Thunderbolt and Lightfoot" as a supporting character opposite Clint Eastwood.
 He had his first breakthrough role in "The Buddy Holly Story" in 1978.
 Busey played the title character and was nominated for an Academy Award for Best Actor.
-He won the Best Actor award for this role form the National Society of Film Critics.
+He was awarded the Best Actor award from the National Society of Film Critics for this role.
 Throughout the 1980s, Busey worked regularly in films including "Silver Bullet," "Insignificance," "Barbarosa," and "Bulletproof."
 Busey starred in the "Lethal Weapon" movies as an antagonist to the characters played by Mel Gibson and Danny Glover as well.

-In the 1990s, Busey appeared in a number of high profile films including "Point Break," Predator 2," "Under Siege," "Rookie of the Year," "The Firm," and "Fear and Loathing in Las Vegas.
-The 2000s saw Busey appearing in the Comedy Central reality show "I'm With Busey," voicing himself in an episode of "The Simpsons," and in the television mini-series "Into the West," among a number of other roles on TV, in film, and voice-over work on the game "Grand Theft Auto."
+In the 1990s, Busey appeared in a number of high-profile films including "Point Break," Predator 2," "Under Siege," "Rookie of the Year," "The Firm," and "Fear and Loathing in Las Vegas."
+The 2000s saw Busey appearing in the Comedy Central reality show "I'm With Busey," voicing himself in an episode of "The Simpsons," and performing in the television mini-series "Into the West," among a number of other roles on TV and in film.
+Busey also provided his voiceover talent on the game "Grand Theft Auto."
 In 2006, Busey appeared in the controversial Turkish nationalist film "Valley of the Wolves."
 The movie was accused of being fascist, anti-Semitic, and anti-American.
 In 2007, Busey appeared on three episodes of the HBO series "Entourage" as an even more eccentric parody of himself.